Frequently Asked Questions

 What if a household member doesn't have a smartphone?

 Eatomate supports helper relationships for exactly this scenario!
 Any household member with the app can track meals on behalf of someone without a smartphone.
 Common use cases include: elderly parents (adult children can track meals for parents who don't use smartphones), young children (parents can track nutrition for kids without devices), caregivers (track meals for anyone you're caring for), and spouses (help each other with meal tracking).
 When you scan a barcode or log a meal, simply use the account selector dropdown to choose which household member the meal is for.
 All nutrition data remains private to the user, even when tracked by a helper.
-To set this up, add the person as a household member and establish a helper relationship with the appropriate permissions (track meals, scan barcodes, view data).
+To set this up, add the person as a household member and establish a helper relationship.

 How does Eatomate track my meals?

-Week 1-2: Weigh each meal type 3 times to calibrate your Gaussian portion models (mean ± std dev).
-Week 3+: The app predicts your top 10 likely meals at each meal time.
+Week 1-2: Weigh each meal type 3 times so the system learns your typical portion and how much it naturally varies.
+Week 3+: The app predicts your top 5 likely meals at each meal time.
 90% of the time your meal is in that list—just tap it (1 second).
 The calibrated portion is automatically applied.
-9% of meals need a quick search (3 seconds), 1% need weighing (novel items, 30 seconds).
-Average: 1.5 seconds per meal.
-Physics-based reconciliation then corrects Gaussian estimates to ground truth (~95% accuracy by Week 4) using mass conservation when pantry items expire.
+9% of meals need a quick search (10 seconds), 1% need weighing (novel items, 30 seconds).
+Average: 2 seconds per meal.
+Physics-based reconciliation then corrects estimates to ground truth (~93% accuracy by Week 4) using mass conservation when pantry items expire.

 How accurate is the nutrition tracking?